Central Park Five: ‘Trump Put A Bounty On Our Heads’

-The five men commonly referred to as the Central Park Five were teenagers when they were arrested, convicted, and sentenced to years in prison for a rare that they did not commit.
+The five men commonly referred to as the Central Park Five were teenagers when they were arrested, convicted, and sentenced to years in prison for a rape that they did not commit.
 The five, now grown, are Korey Wise, Antron McCray, Yusef Salaam, Kevin Richardson, and Raymond Santana.
-They were honored on Friday at an ACLU awards ceremony on Friday, The Daily Beast reports.
+They were honored on Friday at an ACLU awards ceremony, The Daily Beast reports.

 Their ordeal began back in 1989, when they are accused and falsely convicted of assaulting and raping a white jogger in New York City’s Central Park.
 Today, the five avoid the “Central Park Five” moniker, which was given to them so long ago by a sensationalist press which obsessively covered the crime at the time, often as if the five then-underage boys were guilty before they were even tried.

-Adding further insult to already substantial and traumatizing injury, the men now must inhabit a world in which one person who contributed substantially to that sensationalism is now the President of the United States.
+Adding further insult to already substantial and traumatizing injury, the men now must inhabit a world in which one person who contributed substantially to that sensationalism is now the president of the United States.

 It was Donald Trump, then simply a wealthy and high-profile New Yorker and real estate developer, who took out full-page ads attacking the boys in gigantic font that demanded “BRING BACK THE DEATH PENALTY.”